NiloGregginz33/QMGRExperiments/README.md

 Experimental Goals The primary questions driving this work are:

-Information Encoding: Does the radiation qubits’ state reflect the black hole’s quantum properties, such as injected charge or spin?
+Information Encoding: Does the radiation qubits' state reflect the black hole's quantum properties, such as injected charge or spin?

 Static vs. Dynamic Behavior: Does the black hole encode information globally in a time-independent manner (static encoding), or does the radiation evolve dynamically based on the timing of interactions?